gold-research/M2TDiff/README.md

 ### Dataset Preparation

 M2TDiff is evaluated on the widely used video object detection benchmark, **ImageNet VID**.
 To further evaluate its generalization capability, we additionally conduct experiments on **VisDrone-VID**.
-Before training and evaluation, the annotations of ImageNet VID and VisDrone-VID need to be converted into the unified JSON format used by M2TDiff.
-ImageNet VID provides annotations in XML format, while VisDrone-VID provides annotations in TXT format.
-We provide ```tools/convert_to_vid_json.py ```to perform the conversion.
+Before training and evaluation,  we covert jsons of two datasets by using the ```tools/convert_to_vid_json.py ```.

 #### ImageNet VID